superfaceai/service-client/README.md

 ### Release package

-Release package workflow is triggered manually from [Github actions](https://github.com/superfaceai/service-client/actions).
+To release new version of package trigger manually `Release package` workflow from [Github actions](https://github.com/superfaceai/service-client/actions).
 Release package workflow takes `Release level` parameter which can be one of: `patch`, `minor`, `major`, `prepatch`, `preminor`, `premajor`, `prerelease` values.
 See [npm version](https://docs.npmjs.com/cli/v7/commands/npm-version) CLI documentation for more information.
 To decide which version should be bumped stick with [semver](https://semver.org/) versioning rules.